Blog

 How/when NOT to ask

-Now, all that said, I do have one caveat about HOW NOT to ask.
+Now, all that said, I do have one caveat about how NOT to ask.
 This has happened to me a few times now, and each time I was appalled:

 I was standing or sitting talking to someone, and a guy I’d never met approached me while I was talking and grabbed my hand and started pulling towards the floor.
 As he pulled, he asked, “You said you dance with beginners, right?”

-Times to hold off asking: (seemingly obvious, but shocking how many people make these faux-pas)
+(seemingly obvious, but shocking how many people make these faux-pas)

 • while the Pro is eating